exolightor/k8s-fault-dataset/README.md

 # Kubernetes fault dataset
-This repository contains a fault dataset consisting of 17 real-time Kubernetes faults.
+This repository contains a fault dataset consisting of 15 real-time Kubernetes faults.
-Faults F1-F15 cause Kubernetes failures and faults F16 and F17 cause microservice reponse time failures.

 ### Resouce Management faults
 These faults entail:
-- misconfigurations of resource constraints in respect to application
+- misconfigurations of resource constraints in respect to application, load or cluster constraints Recovery actions entail:
-- faults caused by increased resource usage because of rising traffic at runtime Recovery actions entail:
-- adjust memory/cpu in respect to application/load/cluster
+- adjust memory/cpu in respect to application, load or cluster constraints
-- adjust replicas in respect to load/cluster
 - fix configuration faults with ENV variables

 ### Scheduling faults